black-sliver/PopTracker/BUILD.md

 Unless we decide to include source to build all dependencies, they'll have to be installed system-wide or copied to win32-lib/lib.
 Static libs depend on your toolchain, so they are not included.

-- Lua is built from a submodule
+- Lua is built from a git submodule
 - Header-only libraries are included
 - For other dependencies:
     - Linux: use your package manager